johanhelsing/matchbox/README.md

 - [x] Move socket code from example game into `matchbox_socket`
 - [x] Remove the hard dependency on ggrs
 - [x] Remove ggrs git submodule from repo
-- [ ] Example: Figure out a less hacky way to wait for enough clients
+- [x] Example: Figure out a less hacky way to wait for enough clients
+- [x] Example: Make it work with N clients
+- [x] Add room separations to signalling server
+- [x] Server: Alternative ways of connecting peers (i.e. wait for N players)
 - [ ] Example: Track upstream bevyengine/bevy instead of johanhelsing/bevy
-- [ ] Example: Make it work with N clients
-- [ ] Decide on how to identify peers, currently we use use id strings, and provide a wrapper with fake SocketAddr mappings for the ggrs socket implementation.
-- [ ] Add room separations to signalling server (everything is currently one big room)
-- [ ] Peer API docs
 - [ ] Proper error handling, everything is littered with expect/unwrap at the moment.
 - [ ] Handle disconnecting peers
-- [ ] Make sure TURN is working (NAT relay services)
+- [ ] Make sure TURN is working (NAT relay services, when direct p2p is not possible)
 - [ ] Decouple signalling from message loop (allow alternative signalling mechanisms)
 - [ ] Reconnect to signalling server
 - [ ] Publish on crates.io
-- [ ] Server: Alternative ways of connecting peers (i.e. wait for N players)
+- [ ] ggrs: Decide on how to identify peers, currently we use use id strings, and provide a wrapper with fake `SocketAddr` for the ggrs socket implementation.

 ## Thanks!